tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 When data plane only NRP mode is used, routers may rely on a network state independent view of the topology to determine the best paths.
 In this case, the best path selection dictates the forwarding path of packets to the destination.
-The FAS field carried in each packet determines the specific NRP-PHB treatment along the selected path.
+The NRP Selector field carried in each packet determines the specific NRP-PHB treatment along the selected path.